 Preventing Dog Bites and Home Insurance Problems

 Most people do not want to be bitten or scratched by dogs.
-This usually lead to a knot in getting home insurance.
-Information on preventing dog bites are here:
+This usually lead to a block in getting home insurance.
+Information on preventing dog bites is here:

 • Take extra caution if kids are around.

 Dog bites are most prominent to children ages from 5 up to 9.
-All of them are boys than girls.
+More of them are boys rather than girls.

-A dog have a lesser chance to bite if neutered or undergo spaying, according to The Humane Society.
+A dog has a lesser chance to bite if neutered or undergo spaying, according to The Humane Society.

 • Let the dog mingle with others so he may be familiar with people.

-Mingling and monitoring help diminish dog bites, according to The Humane Society.
+Mingling and monitoring helps diminish dog bites, according to The Humane Society.

-Getting your service dog insurance policy plan of his own is a total investment.
-However, it may still be your option if you choose to give one.
-Remember, a responsible pet owner has the accountability to provide his service dog the best treatment he deserve.
+Getting your service dog an insurance policy of his own is an investment in your dog.
+However, it’s your option if you choose to get one.
+Remember, a responsible pet owner has the accountability to provide his service dog the best treatment he deserves.